History of Parents As Teachers in Hawaiʻi

 Hawaiʻi Association for Infant Mental Health (AIMH HI)

-The mission of The Association for Infant Mental Health in Hawaii is to nurture the emotional health and resiliency of Hawai‘i’s keiki by growing a network of professionals and a system of care that is founded upon infant and early childhood mental health practices.
+The mission of The Association for Infant Mental Health in Hawaiʻi is to nurture the emotional health and resiliency of Hawai‘i’s keiki by growing a network of professionals and a system of care that is founded upon infant and early childhood mental health practices.

 We offer programs in support of the following areas:

-• Mental health consultation for infant and early childhood professionals
+Mental health consultation for infant and early childhood professionals

-• Promising minds Fellows program
+Promising Minds Fellows program

 We promote the social and emotional health of Hawaiʻi’s youngest by building commitment and capacity to foster nurturing relationships, through partnerships, public education, professional training and advocacy.